joolstorrentecalo/gitlab-foss/doc/user/clusters/agent/install/index.md

 ### Install the agent in the cluster

-GitLab recommends using Helm to install the agent.
+> - Introduced in GitLab 14.10, GitLab recommends using Helm to install the agent.

 To connect your cluster to GitLab, install the registered agent in your cluster.
 You can either: